georgyo/blog.shamm.as/content/posts/2016-01-23-SSHCRYPT/index.md

 some other third party sitting in-between the separation.
 I have not seen a solution that is both decent and usable; including services like keybase.
 The key distribution problem is hard to solve correctly, and I am not going to attempt to solve it today.

 A regular use case for PGP is Alice wants to send Bob a message that no one else can see.
-Alice ask’s Bob if he uses PGP, bob says no. Alice then spend’s 30 minutes convincing Bob that PGP is good, and another two days teaching Bob how to use GnuPG.
+Alice asks Bob if he uses PGP, bob says no. Alice then spends 30 minutes convincing Bob that PGP is good, and another two days teaching Bob how to use GnuPG.
 After much frustration, the original encrypted message is sent and decoded successfully.
 WOOT!
 Bob never uses PGP again, and Alice wants an easier way.